feedbackengine/formpeek/README.md

 Edit the URL in the JavaScript code to be your target to receive the data.
 Protip: If you have request logging enabled on your server, you don't even need an actual script, just make sure you point it to a page that returns a 200.

-Once you've updated the URL to be your own target URL, paste the formpeek.js javascript including the <script> and </script> in to your html file with the form field between the <head> and </head> tags, or if you've added the edited formpeek.js to your directory, just add <script src="/path/to/your/formpeek.js"> in to the <head> section of your HTML file.
+Once you've updated the URL to be your own target URL, paste the formpeek.js javascript including the `<script>` and `</script>` in to your html file with the form field between the `<head>` and `</head>` tags, or if you've added the edited formpeek.js to your directory, just add `<script src="/path/to/your/formpeek.js">` in to the `<head>` section of your HTML file.
 We recommend the src method to keep your html cleaner, but whichever model you prefer will work.

 Step 3: Add FormPeek To Your Form Field(s)
 -------

-In the <input> tag for your form that you want to track, add: `oninput="pushIt(this.value);"`
+In the `<input>` tag for your form that you want to track, add: `oninput="pushIt(this.value);"`

 Example: `<input type="text" name="email" oninput="pushIt(this.value);">`

 Here's a full HTML file with the script and input tags set up: [example.html](https://www.github.com/feedbackengine/formpeek/blob/master/example.html)

-***Warning***: If you have a lot of users or traffic, this may send more data to your target URL than you expect.
+***Warning***: If you have a lot of users or traffic, this may send more requests to your target URL than you expect.
 You'll see a GET request every 1 second while a user is typing in your FormPeek-enabled form fields.
 You can edit the timer to be whatever you want-- we have the default set to 1000ms, which was perfect for our use case.

 Step 4:
 -------